For toymaker Hasbro, trade wars are no fun

 The company said price hikes may be on the way for consumers as it offsets rising costs.

-Hasbro CEO Brian Goldner said they’ve seen multiple dates for the rollout of “List 4” tariffs, which include toys, models and puzzles.
-Those tariffs, which had been postponed in August over fears that it would affect the holiday shopping season, are now slated to roll out on Dec.
+Hasbro CEO Brian Goldner said the company has seen multiple dates for the rollout of “List 4” tariffs, which include toys, models and puzzles.
+Those tariffs, which had been postponed in August over fears that they would affect the holiday shopping season, are now slated to roll out on Dec.
 15.

+Hasbro is the latest company to detail its struggles with President Donald Trump’s tariffs — even though he has delayed some of them.

-But the shifting dates led to cancelled orders in the third quarter and the inability of Hasbro to meet demand as it shifted operations to accommodate companies that buy its toys and games.
+Hasbro says the shifting dates led to cancelled orders in the third quarter and the company was unable to meet demand as it adjusted operations to accommodate companies that buy its toys and games.

-Other tariffs, including a 25% tariff on $200 billion worth of goods, have already been enacted in September and hit game sales for Hasbro.
+Other levies, including a 25% tariff on $200 billion worth of goods, have already been enacted in September and hit game sales for Hasbro.
 Nerf sales are also being affected, Goldner said.

-The company said that if the next round of tariffs go into effect in December, customers will feel it.
+The company said that if the next round of tariffs goes into effect in December, customers will feel it.

 “We would take pricing to, again, protect our gross margin and those price increases would be passed along to consumers,” Goldner said.